RailSAB/GraphRecSys/README.md

 - Ensure test sets have at least 5 items

 We report mean metrics across all users: Accuracy, F1-score, Precision, Recall, and ROC-AUC.
 For GNN approaches, we use stratified sampling to select 500 users that preserve the original distribution of interaction counts, ensuring fair comparison while maintaining computational feasibility.

+#### 3.3.1 Heterogeneous Graph

+We try to reach the rated movies values near the median of the distribution for each user that leads to the necessary amount of values in each set.
+The (70/15/15) train/val/test split is performed.
+Similarly, the ratings are binarized in the same manner.

 ---